cloydlau/webgl-fluid/README.md

 - 0 dependency, 21kb gziped
 - Hover to activate by default, can also be Click
 - Support background image
-- Control whether to trigger multiple random splats when initialized
+- Control whether to trigger multiple random splats initially

 <br>